FBorowiec/tdd_with_gtest/STATIC_ANALYSIS.md

 Running clang-check recursively in the project:
 * <code>find _path/to/project_ -name '*.cpp'|xargs clang-check -analyze</code>

+Use <url>https://cppinsights.io</url> for insights on how the code really looks like for the compiler.

 ## **Clang Format**
 _ClangFormat_ describes a set of tools that are built on top of _LibFormat_.
 It can support your workflow in a variety of ways including a standalone tool and editor integrations.